 - Zooming in and out the Page Report Page

-- Setting Up the Report Page
+- Setting up the Report Page for Page Report

 - Adding and Removing Page Breaks